1999AZZAR/doh-switcher/README.md

 ### Performance Testing

-The application performs two types of tests:
+The application performs one type of test:

 - **Ping Test**: Basic connectivity test to the provider's host